The Monks: Changing musical direction (1966–1967)

-Reunions
+Revival

 In November 1999, to coincide with the release of Five Upstart Americans, the Monks, along with vocalist Mike Fornatale, reformed to headline Cavestomp in New York City, an annual event that resurrected garage bands of the 1960s.
-The three-day function also featured the Chocolate Watchband and the Standells, and marked the Monks' first performance in the United States—32 years after the group disbanded.
-Critic Jon Pareles of the New York Times wrote Burger could no longer reach the high-falsetto parts, but "otherwise they were untouched by time or fashion".
+The three-day concert also featured the Chocolate Watchband and the Standells, and marked the Monks' first performance in the United States.
+Critic Jon Pareles of the New York Times wrote that Burger could no longer reach his falsetto, but "otherwise they were untouched by time or fashion".
 On October 31, 2000, tapes of the concert were released on the live album Let's Start a Beat – Live from Cavestomp.

 The original Monks line-up performed together for the last time at the Rockaround event in Las Vegas, in 2004.
 Later in the year, Johnston died in November after a lengthy battle with lung cancer.
 A further set of reunions took place in England and Germany in 2006 and 2007 before the Monks officially disbanded.
 On January 10, 2008, Day died from a massive heart attack at the age of 66.
 Burger began a solo career thereafter, performing mostly with the Monks' repertoire until 2009.
 In 2014, Burger, who had been mayor of the tiny town of Turtle River, Minnesota since 2007, died of pancreatic cancer at the age of 71.

-2009 release of "Pretty Suzanne"

-"Pretty Suzanne" was released as a single over 40 years after it was recorded.
-The B-side was "Monk Time".
+In 2009, "Pretty Suzanne" was released as a single over 40 years after it was recorded, backed with "Monk Time".
 The song originated as a "time consumer" instrumental called "Paradox" composed by Eddie Shaw and Dave Day.
 The Monks' managers took notice and pushed them to take to a harder direction.
 "Pretty Suzanne" was first recorded in 1965 as a demo.
 This early 1967 recording was recorded at Tonstudio Pfanz near Hamburg.
-Martin Christoph of Red Lounge Records discovered a single sided acetate of the 1967 recording in 2007, and it later was released as a bonus track on the 2009 Light in the Attic reissue of Black Monk Time and as a single released by Red Lounge Records.
+Martin Christoph of Red Lounge Records discovered a single sided acetate of the 1967 recording in 2007, and it later was released as a bonus track on the 2009 Light in the Attic Records reissue of Black Monk Time and as a single released by Red Lounge Records.

 Legacy

-Since the band's 1960s heyday, the influence of the Monks has grown steadily, beginning with krautrock then followed by successive generations of musicians in disparate genres such as punk rock, experimental, alternative and hip-hop, with acts such as the Dead Kennedys, the Beastie Boys, the White Stripes, the Fall and The Early Years exhibiting signs of their influence.
-Music historian Kelley Stoltz described the Monks in 1996 as a group that "overwhelms the listener with a sound they termed 'over-beat' - at their worst it is totally oddball freakrock that sounds like a pleasurable argument".
-Stoltz concluded the band was an innovative musical act which "outsexed the [Sex] Pistols" ten years before any other punk band emerged.
-In his book, The Rough Guide to Rock, writer Peter Buckley had said Black Monk Time has not "aged one iota.
-If anything, it has gotten stranger".